 So many women I speak to don’t know where to go to find this kind of help.
 There are a few places you can go to search for a pelvic health practitioner near you, but one that I love is Pelvic Guru’s directory, where you can search for not just physical therapists but coaches trained in women’s health, doulas, midwives, sex therapists, and more.

 If you're experiencing leakage that is a barrier to exercise for you, I would highly recommend a coach like me and many other coaches I know who understand the inner workings of the pelvic floor.
 These coaches can give you guidance and information while helping you get back to the activities you want to do without leakage, whether that's picking up your kiddo without leaking, or being able to do lots of double unders at a CrossFit competition.

 Many women just like you struggle with leakage.
 It may be common, but it doesn’t have to be your norm.
-If you’re struggling with exercise due to leakage, pain, or pelvic organ prolapse, my new 6-week program launching in May is designed just for you.
-This program has the information and coaching you need to get started and workouts that will help you feel strong and confident in your body.
+If you’re struggling with exercise due to leakage, pain, or pelvic organ prolapse, my 6-week program Mom’s Without Fear is designed just for you.
+This program has the information and coaching you need to resolve some of those pesky symptoms with workouts that will help you feel strong and confident in your body.

 Sign up for the wait list for more details.
 Hop on it here.